The

 home in Medicine Lodge, and the world's largest ball of twine in Cawker City.

-And, of course, there's no place like Kansas for an entire itinerary of other, more off-the-beaten track attractions including the Oz Museum in Wamego (featuring a recreation of Dorothy's farm house), and the Paul Boyer Gallery of Animated Carvings in Belleville.
+And, of course, there's no place like Kansas for more off-the-beaten track attractions including the Oz Museum in Wamego (featuring a recreation of Dorothy's farm house), and the Paul Boyer Gallery of Animated Carvings in Belleville.

-The Carrie Nation house in Medicine Lodge also remains as tribute to the hatchet wielding prohibitionist who launched her nationwide temperance movement in 1900 when she famously chopped up three bars in nearby Kiowa, Kansas.
+The Carrie Nation house in Medicine Lodge also remains as a tribute to the hatchet-wielding prohibitionist who famously chopped up three bars in nearby Kiowa, Kansas.

 • The term "red light district" came from the Red Light Bordello in Dodge City, Kansas.
 The infamous house-of-ill-repute had a red glass door which, at night when the lamps were lit, produced a red glow that reflected onto the street.
 The name eventually came to refer to an entire brothel district.